 An employee's payroll statement contains detailed information including deductions, withholding information, and the amount of leave accumulated.
 Contact the business office if you have questions about your payroll statement.
+It is the employee's responsibility to review the accuracy of their pay statement.

-The schedule of pay dates for the 2023-2024 school year follows:
+The schedule of pay dates for the 2024-2025 school year follows: